Nemo64/webpack-environment/README.md

 ## Example file

-If you want to experiment with webpack just use this `index.php file`
+If you want to experiment with webpack just use this `index.php` file.

 ```php
 <?php $manifest = json_decode(file_get_contents(__DIR__ . '/build/manifest.json'), true); ?>